dtm2451/dittoViz/vignettes/intro.md

 # Installation

-dittoViz will eventually be available through CRAN.
-This section will be updated once that is the case.
+dittoViz is available through CRAN.

+    install.packages("dittoViz")

-For now, install from the GitHub:
+Alternatively, you can install from GitHub:

     # Install remotes if needed
     if (!requireNamespace("remotes", quietly = TRUE))